 We Put People First

-Project management and negotiation skills are essential to the procurement leader, but so is active listening, conflict resolution and empathy.
+Project management and negotiation skills are essential to the procurement leader, but so are active listening, conflict resolution, and empathy.
 The best procurement officers possess tactical hard skills as well as strategic soft skills.
 For those interested in going into a career in procurement, many colleges and universities now offer majors in procurement and supply chain management.